lf-lang/reactor-c/CONTRIBUTING.md

 We do not use the special case mentioned in Barr 3.1j.

+#### Horizontal alignment (3.2a, c)
+Tabs are always forbidden.
+The use of multiple consecutive spaces is forbidden except as indentation at the beginning of a line or as required by rule 3.2d.

 #### Blank lines separating natural blocks of code (3.3b)

 The only natural blocks of code that must be preceded and followed by a blank line are procedure